 As a rule, acceptance criteria are written by a product owner or business analyst (depending on the chosen project management methodology).
 However, all participants of the development process, including clients, can contribute to their creation.

-When must acceptance criteria be defined?
+When must Acceptance Criteria be defined?

 All acceptance criteria must be defined before the development of the relevant functionality starts.
 No acceptance criteria could be added after a coding team begins to work on a particular user story.
-And this is a crucial aspect that has a huge impact on the ultimate success of a project.
+And this is a crucial aspect that has a considerable impact on the ultimate success of a project.

 A bottom line

 Acceptance criteria play an important role in software development.
-In particular, they help all sides of a project (i.e. clients, partners, tech team, marketers, etc.) get a single vision of a product and keep staying on the same page all the way through.
-As a result, programmers know exactly what to build and clients receive a decent solution that meets their expectations at the end of the day.
+In particular, they help all sides of a project (i.e., clients, partners, tech team, marketers, etc.) get a single vision of a product and keep staying on the same page all the way through.
+As a result, programmers know exactly what to build, and clients receive a decent solution that meets their expectations at the end of the day.